-We would like to extend \Frexlib{}'s design beyond algebraic structures.
+We would also like to extend \Frexlib{}'s design beyond algebraic structures.
 More general notions of theories abound: multisorted, second-order/parameterised, and essentially algebraic.
-We may then cover much more complex situations, such as decision procedures for first order theories (e.g. Presburger arithmetic, cf.~Strub's CoqMT~\citeyearpar{strub:coqmt}) and normalisation-by-evaluation for fusion laws~\cite{allais:nu-rules}, or equational manipulation of big-operators~\cite{betot-et-al:big-operators,markert:big-operators,lau:big-operators}.
-Note that \Frexlib{} can deal with big-operators such as \IdrisFunction{sum} so long as the argument list is a concrete collection of constants and variables such as \IdrisFunction{sum}\ \IdrisData{[2,}\ \IdrisBound{x}\IdrisData{]}.
+Supporting these may allow \Frexlib{} to cover much more complex situations, such as decision procedures for first order theories (e.g.~Presburger arithmetic, cf.~\citepos{strub:coqmt} CoqMT) normalisation-by-evaluation for fusion laws~\cite{allais:nu-rules}, and equational manipulation of big-operators~\cite{betot-et-al:big-operators,markert:big-operators,lau:big-operators}.
+Note that \Frexlib{} can already deal with big-operators such as \IdrisFunction{sum} so long as the argument list is a concrete collection of constants and variables such as \IdrisFunction{sum}\ \IdrisData{[2,}\ \IdrisBound{x}\IdrisData{]}.
 We only need the more sophisticated theories when the length of the lists is abstract.

 \Frexlib{} uses many category-theoretic concepts, but the library itself is oblivious to category theory.
-We hope that a rich category theory library like Hu and Carette's~\citeyearpar{hu-carette:agda-ct} {\tt agda-categories} would lead to a sleeker and even more modular \Frexlib{} implementation.
-In particular, we want to explore a general treatment of involutive algebras following Jacobs~\citeyearpar{jacobs:involution}, and Power's \emph{distributive tensor} of equational theories~\cite{power:discrete-lawvere-theories, hyland-power:discrete-lawvere-theories} for a uniform treatment of semi-ring varieties.
-By instantiating each of the $6$ semi-group varieties, we can cover each combination of the following combinations:
+We hope that making use of a rich category theory library like \citepos{hu-carette:agda-ct} {\tt agda-categories} might lead to a sleeker and even more modular \Frexlib{} implementation.
+More specifically, we plan to explore a general treatment of involutive algebras following \citeauthor{jacobs:involution}~\citeyearpar{jacobs:involution}, and Power's \emph{distributive tensor} of equational theories~\cite{power:discrete-lawvere-theories, hyland-power:discrete-lawvere-theories} for a uniform treatment of semi-ring varieties.
+Instantiating each of the $6$ semi-group varieties makes it possible to cover each instance of the following combinations:

 and modularly construct $(2+3)\times 3 = 15$ semi-ring varieties, including rings and semirings.
-Such a modular treatment would provide a multiplicative development boost.
+As this example shows, this kind of modular treatment can provide a multiplicative development boost.

-\begin{acks} Supported by the Engineering and Physical Sciences Research Council grant EP/T007265/1 and an Industrial CASE Studentship, a Royal Society University Research Fellowship, a Facebook Research Award, and an Alan Turing Institute seed-funding grant.
-An earlier, unpublished, outline of this work appeared as part of a short-abstract in TyDe'20~\cite{frex:tyde}.
-We are grateful to Jacques Carette, Donovan Crichton, Joey Eremondi, Sam Lindley, Conor McBride, James McKinna, Kasia Marek, Wojciech Nawrocki, and Robert Wright for useful discussions and suggestions, and to the anonymous referees of the various iterations of this manuscript for their insistence on improving its presentation. \end{acks}